tempestwf/laravel-versioned-api/README.md

 		php artisan key:generate
 		php artisan jwt:generate

+If you want a vanilla implementation that does not include the albums and artists and tests related to them you may switch to the vanilla branch.

+        git checkout 2.0.1-vanilla

 This will setup the project's dependencies, however you will still need to setup the database.
 You must first create a MySQL database, and then store its details in the .env file like so:

-	    DB_DATABASE=mydatabase
-    	DB_USERNAME=root
-    	DB_PASSWORD=
+	    DB_DATABASE={database}
+    	DB_USERNAME={username}
+    	DB_PASSWORD={password}

+Also in the .env file you must set up a base user.
+This user will be added to the DB, and the test cases that require a user will run using this users

+        BASE_USER_NAME="{name}"
+        BASE_USER_EMAIL={email}
+        BASE_USER_PASSWORD={password}

+If at this point you would like to save your modified repo into it's own repository you may do so with the following command.

+    git push https://{username}:{password}@github.com/{your github user}/{your repo} +{branch of the skeleton you want to copy}:master

 To then setup the database we use Doctrine's helper command to build our schema and proxies.

 	php artisan doctrine:migrations:migrate
 	php artisan doctrine:generate:proxies

-The system is now ready to receive requests made against it, however we don't have any users to login to the API with.
-To generate a test user, run the following command:

-	php artisan db:seed
-	php artisan make:seeder DoctrineAclSeeder

-This will output an email address and password you can use to login.
+In \tests\TestCase.php update the base url to the url you are using for your app:

+    protected $baseUrl = 'http://{your url here}/';

 ## Logging In
 Make a POST request to ```/auth/authenticate``` with ```Content-Type``` set to ```application/json```.
 The JSON structure should look like the following:

 	{
-	    "email": "{email address from previous command}",
+	    "email": "{email address from env}",
-	    "password": "{password from previous command}"
+	    "password": "{email address from env}"
 	}

 If the response is successful, you will receive a token which you can use to make subsequent requests to the server, while remaining authenticated as the given user.
 To send through the token value send it in the ```Authorization``` header as follows: